Let’s get it straight, Cyber Security (IT Security) is not the same as Insurance or sometimes named “Cyber Security Insurance”.

-Cyber Security actually can work with Insurance as it is common for an Insurance company to perform an assessment before they provide prices or insurance.
+Cyber Security and Cyber Insurance actually work together, as it is common for an Insurance company to perform an assessment before they provide prices for insurance.
 Hence it is possible that an Insurance company will assess the Cyber Security of the organisation before providing insurance.
 It then makes sense in having good Cyber Security so you can potentially reduce your insurance premiums as it is in the interest of the Insurance company to reduce the number of incidents that occur.

 Going back to the car analogy, a good example is that a car fitted with Automatic Emergency braking (AEB) is cheaper to insure than a car without AEB.

 If you are an organisation looking to get “Cyber Security Insurance”, then that is a great idea as you understand that no level of Cyber Security can provide 100% protection.
 Just make sure you also get Cyber Security (prevention) that is not just AntiVirus, as AntiVirus is not enough protection.
 We can help with the Cyber Security as we perform Cyber Security Reviews, Health Checks, Advise and Audits so contact us to see how we can help.
 The advantage of knowing your Cyber Security Risks, is it will allow a reduction of risks through your own actions or through the use of our Cyber Security services which can then potentially allow a reduced Cyber Insurance premium.